Interstitial Lung Disease (ILD) Explained

 - Stop Smoking – Talk to your doctor about quitting smoking and how to get involved in these helpful programs.
 This will leave a lasting impact on you and your condition.

 - Eat Well – A proper diet and eating healthy foods will make your lungs feel better and breathe easier.

 - Get Vaccinations – Having the proper vaccinations can protect your body from unwanted infections.
 This is a great way to stay healthy.

 - Stem Cell Therapy – Autologous stem cells are used; this means the cells come from the patient’s body.
 These stem cells are found in adult bone marrow or in blood (venous).
 Bone marrow or venous stem cells have the capacity to form many types of differentiated cells.

 If you plan on taking the stem cell therapy route, here is what you can expect during the procedure.
 During the procedure, stem cell therapy involves isolating adult cells from bone marrow and blood requiring special laboratory techniques to collect.
 After extraction, the cells are isolated.
-At this point, the cells are returned to the patient intravenously or through the use of a nebulizer.
+At this point, the cells are returned to the patient intravenously.
 The minimally invasive therapy can be performed as an outpatient procedure in a clinical setting under the supervision of a professional.
 It takes a physician that has sought specific training to perform stem cell therapy adequately, safely and successfully.
 If you would like to find out more about how our natural treatment for ILD can help you, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.